rice-eclipse/karca/doc/lessons.md

 - The 10V LDO was just a mess.
   If you cut it, you can skip it, maybe?

-- The pressure transducer amplifier for some reason creates a periodic voltage spike with alarming regularity.
-  Why is this?

 - Sometimes wiggling the battery connector temporarily disconnects it, causing a reboot.
   Shoving the wire deeper in seems to sometimes fix it.